Kpaccyc/XMRig-AMD-HiveOS/README.md

 ### Donations
-Default donation 1% (1 minute in 100 minutes) can be adjusted via command line option --donate-level
+Default donation 5% (5 minutes in 100 minutes) can be adjusted via command line option --donate-level

 * Kpaccyc: